Healthy Recipes Blog

 Instructions

-Mix the meatball ingredients in a large bowl and shape the mixture into 12 meatballs.
+Mix the meatball ingredients and shape the mixture into 12 meatballs.

 The ground beef mixture was shaped into meatballs.